Holy Ghost Missionary College, Kimmage Manor, Dublin

-The Holy Ghost Missionary College, in Kimmage in Dublin, colloquially known as Kimmage Manor, is Holy Ghost Fathers(Spiritans) institution that has served as a Seminary training missionary priests and spawned two other colleges the Kimmage Mission Institute and the Kimmage Development Studies Centre.The college church, The Church of the Holy Spirit (Kimmage Manor) serves as the parish church.
+The Holy Ghost Missionary College, in Kimmage in Dublin, Ireland, colloquially known as Kimmage Manor, is a Holy Ghost Fathers (Spiritans) institution that has served as a Seminary training missionary priests and spawned two other colleges the Kimmage Mission Institute and the Kimmage Development Studies Centre.The college church, The Church of the Holy Spirit (Kimmage Manor) serves as the parish church.

 History

+Kimmage Manor was bought by the Spiritans (under Provincial Fr.
+John Tuohill Murphy), in 1911 from a Mrs Mary Ida Clayton who had a perpetual lease of the property and had lived in the house since at least 1898 with her two sons.
+The freehold of the property along with many others in the area had been owned by the Shaw family since at least 1829.

-Kimmage manor was bought by the Spiritans (under Provincial Fr.
-John Tuohill Murphy and former president of Pittsburgh Catholic College, later renamed Duquesne University), in 1911, initially as a novitiate where students pursued philosophy studies with the National University of Ireland (UCD).
-It developed into a seminary where students, studied theology and philosophy at Kimmage, while also took civil degrees in University College Dublin.
+Initially it acted as a novitiate where students pursued philosophy studies with the National University of Ireland (UCD).
+It developed into a seminary where students, studied theology and philosophy at Kimmage, while also taking civil degrees in University College Dublin.

 In 1917 the Faculty of Theology for Irish Holy Ghost Fathers, which had been based in Chevilly, near Paris, opened in Kimmage Manor with 29 students.
-From 1924 until 1933 the Holy Ghost Fathers studied theology at Blackrock Castle, before returning to Kimmage Manor.
+From 1924 until 1933, the Holy Ghost Fathers studied theology at Blackrock Castle, before returning to Kimmage Manor.
 In 1917 the House of Philosophy moved to St Mary's College, Rathmines, Dublin, then in 1926 it moved to Blackrock College, before moving back to Kimmage in 1938.
 Kilshane House, County Tipperary, operated as a junior novitiate from 1933 to 1983, with students moving to Kimmage to complete their studies.

 In 1939 the Kimmage Manor Church was opened on the college campus.
-In 1959 the Mission House opened which would serve as a retirement home and accommodation for those returning from mission.
+In 1959 the Mission House opened which would serve as a retirement home and accommodation for those returning from the missions.

-During the tenure of Kimmage alumnus Archbishop McQuaid, he would have conducted ordinations of priests trained from Kimmage, in Clonliffe College Chapel.
-During his tenure as superior of the order Archbishop Marcel Lefebvre who would later lead a schism from Rome, ordained spiritan priests in Kimmage.
+During the tenure of Kimmage alumnus Archbishop John Charles McQuaid, he conducted ordinations of priests trained at Kimmage, in Clonliffe College Chapel.
+During his tenure as superior of the order, Archbishop Marcel Lefebvre who would later lead a schism from Rome, ordained spiritan priests in Kimmage.
 The Mission House opened in Kimmage in 1959.